Death and funeral of Pope Benedict XVI

-On 31 December 2022, at 09:34 Central European Time (UTC+1), Pope Benedict XVI died at the Mater Ecclesiae Monastery in Vatican City at the age of 95.
-He had been pope emeritus since his resignation as the leader of the Catholic Church in 2013 due to ill health.
-His death ended a nine-year period during which a current pope and a retired pope both lived within Vatican City.
+On 31 December 2022, at 09:34 CET (UTC+1), former Pope Benedict XVI died at the age of 95 at Mater Ecclesiae Monastery in Vatican City.
+He had been pope emeritus since his resignation as the leader of the Catholic Church in 2013 due to his declining health.
+His death and subsequent funeral from 2022 to 2023 ended a nine-year period during which an incumbent pope and a retired pope lived within Vatican City, and ten-year Catholic Church involvement with both the then-current pope and pope-emeritus.

-Benedict's body lay in state in St. Peter's Basilica from 2 to 4 January 2023, during which almost 200,000 mourners paid their respects.
-His funeral, presided over by Pope Francis, took place in St. Peter's Square on 5 January, and was attended by around 50,000 people.
+Benedict XVI's body lay in state in St. Peter's Basilica from 2 to 4 January 2023, during which around 195,000 mourners paid their respects.
+His funeral took place in St. Peter's Square on 5 January and was attended by around 50,000 people, presided over by Pope Francis, whose role as an incumbent pope overseeing the funeral of his predecessor was unprecedented given the order of papal succession.

 Background

-Cardinal Joseph Ratzinger, then Prefect of the Congregation for the Doctrine of the Faith, was elected Pope Benedict XVI on 19 April 2005, succeeding John Paul II, who died on 2 April 2005.
-He resigned as pope at 20:00 (CET) on 28 February 2013, in the first papal renunciation in almost 600 years since Gregory XII in 1415, and the first to voluntarily step down since Celestine V in 1294.
+Joseph Alois Ratzinger, then Prefect of the Congregation for the Doctrine of the Faith, was elected Pope Benedict XVI on 19 April 2005, succeeding John Paul II, who died on 2 April 2005.
+He stepped down as pope at 20:00 (CET) on 28 February 2013, in the first papal renunciation in almost 600 years since Pope Gregory XII in 1415, and the first to voluntarily step down since Pope Celestine V in 1294.
 He cited his declining health as the reason for his resignation.

 In October 2017, a photograph on Facebook showed Benedict with a black eye.
 He had developed a hematoma after slipping at his residence.
 Speculation about his health had arisen in the preceding weeks.

-In June 2020, Benedict visited his ailing brother Georg Ratzinger in Bavaria, who passed away shortly after the visit on 1 July.
+In June 2020, Benedict visited his ailing brother Georg Ratzinger in Bavaria, who died shortly after the visit on 1 July.

-On 3 August 2020, after speculation amongst the German press in the wake of a visit by the journalist Peter Seewald on 1 August, Benedict's aides disclosed that he was experiencing inflammation of the trigeminal nerve, but stated that his condition was not serious.
+On 3 August 2020, after speculation in the German press in the wake of a visit by the journalist Peter Seewald on 1 August, Benedict's aides disclosed that he was experiencing inflammation of the trigeminal nerve, but stated that his condition was not serious.
 Maltese cardinal Mario Grech reported to Vatican News on 2 December 2020 that Benedict was enduring serious difficulties in speaking, reportedly stating to a group of cardinals that "the Lord has taken away my speech in order to let me appreciate silence".

 Benedict became the longest-lived pope on 4 September 2020, surpassing Pope Leo XIII, who died in 1903 at the age of 93 years, 4 months and 3 days.